mozzarellaV8/agora-marketplace/exec-summary.md

 ## A Solution

 For exploratory purposes, **Association Rule Mining** can provide insight.
 This technique is often used to discover novel combinations of products and is a vital compononent of collaborative filter and recommendation systems.
-This analysis seeks to treat Darknet Markets as a network, just as there are network components to ecommerce giants such as Amazon.com or eBay.
+In this case association rules would be used to begin to visualize the network components of the data - with the mindset that e-commerce mainstays such as Amazon or eBay make extensive use of networked elements.

 To investigate questions of scale and make predictions, **Poisson Regression** and **ARIMA** models will be fit to count and time-series data, respectively.
-Poisson answers the question of scale.
+Poisson regression looks to answer the question of scale.
 ARIMA satisfies a business-minded approach with price forecasting - to examine the most commonly listed items, and treat them as fictional commodities to see where they measure against those that are legally traded.

 For example, a Cannabis index can be created, and measured against the price of Gold per ounce, barrel of crude oil, or gallon of milk.
 The question can then be asked: